Russians in Finland: History

-Population
+Population by municipalities

-According to the Russian embassy in Finland, there are about 50,000 Russian-speaking people in Finland.
-However, in 2008 study of Aleksanteri Institute, calculated 45,000 Russian-speaking people.
-According to Statistics Finland, there were 87,552 Russian-speaking people in 2021.
-However half of Russian-speaking immigrants are Ingrian Finns and other Finnic peoples.
-In 2012, there were 30,183 people with citizenship of the Russian Federation – dual citizens included.
-Furthermore, there are people who have received only Finnish citizenship, and Estonian Russians.
-Two common reasons for immigration were marriage, and descendant from Ingrian Finns.
+People born in Russia and living in Finland, according to Statistics Finland.

+People with Russia citizenship living in Finland according to Statistics Finland.

+People with Russian as mother tongue living in Finland according to Statistics Finland.

 Culture

 Russian language newspaper Spektr was founded in 1998, and radio channel Radio Sputnik (Russkoje Radio Helsinki) broadcast in the Russian language until 2018.

 Many small Russian Orthodox Churches have been founded in Finland.

 Manifestations of intolerance

 In a 2012 poll, 12% of Russians in Finland reported that they had experienced a racially motivated hate crime (as compared to an average of 5% of Russians in all EU countries).
 27% of Russians in Finland were victims of crimes the last 12 months, for example theft, attacks, frightening threats or harassment (as compared to 17% of Russians in EU).

-In 2007 the European Commission against Racism and Intolerance reported in its Third report on Finland :
+In 2007, the European Commission against Racism and Intolerance reported in its Third report on Finland: